ADVERTISEMENT

 1) Transient Ischemic Attack (TIA):

 • Sometimes stroke occurs without any symptoms, but sometimes with some early signs which are referred to as transient ischemic attack.
-It is also known as mini strokes.
+It is also known as mini-strokes.
+However, it is a major warning sign of a major stroke happening in the near future.

 2) High Blood Pressure:

 High blood pressure increases four to five times the risk of stroke.
-If blood pressure is above 160/95 mmHg, then it is a warning sign for stroke.
+Blood pressure above 160/95 mmHg is a warning sign for stroke.

-• The person may feel sudden confusion, difficulties in speaking, pronunciation and understanding the words.
-This type of speech is referred to as slurred speech.
+• The person may feel sudden confusion, and difficulties in speaking, pronouncing, and understanding the words.
+This type of speech is called slurred speech.

 • Difficulties found with vision in one or both eyes.
 The patient may find it difficult while walking and will feel dizzy.
 The patient cannot maintain balance properly.
 Coordination of movement also becomes difficult prior to a stroke.